 I'm often asked about this, so here goes:

 Yeah, in some ways this place looks kind of old.
-I just think that websites from the past had a personal charm to them that you don't really see anymore.
-I want to bring that back.
+I just think websites from the past had a personal charm to them that you don't really see anymore, and I want to bring that back.
 If you like what you see you should also check out the recommended sites page!

 If you're a fan of old-skool 88x31 buttons, here's a snazzy GIF you can slap on your site:

 Last updated April 1st, 2023 at 07:03 PM CST